Lashing Points 800 x 390

 Lashing Points

 Most vehicles more than 3500kgs carrying a load must be fitted with approved lashing points.
-Below is a list of the vehicle types that are exempt from this requirement:
+There are some vehicle types that are exempt from this requirement, including:

 • Passenger vehicles including cars, mini-buses, coaches, buses, motorhomes, caravans and horse trucks